-As a general rule of thumb, the severity and intensity of the withdrawal symptoms will act as an influence as to which type of detox you should opt for.
+As a general rule of thumb, the severity and intensity of the withdrawal symptoms will influence which type of detox you should opt for.

-Previously considered the most popular choice, inpatient detox is a means of ensuring that adequate medical care is available in case of an emergency.
-This is one of the main reasons why inpatient detox has been named the most effective method of eliminating drug abuse habits.
+Previously considered the most popular choice, inpatient detox ensures that adequate medical care is available in case of an emergency.
+This is one of the main reasons inpatient detox has been named the most effective method of eliminating drug abuse habits.

-In this scenario, patients will be admitted to a clinic where he or she will have around-the-clock support from medical professionals.
+In this scenario, patients will be admitted to a clinic with around-the-clock support from medical professionals.

 Gaining popularity nationwide, outpatient detox is an alternative for those whose addiction is less severe.

-This option is for those who are able to detox in the comfort of their own home.
-Those who have pressing work or family commitments that don’t allow them to be away from home for extended periods of time will also find this more suitable.
+This option is for those who can detox in the comfort of their own home.
+Those who have pressing work or family commitments that don’t allow them to be away from home for extended periods will also find this more suitable.

 Generally, medical professionals use methadone and buprenorphine.
 These are renowned as effective partial or full opioid agonists that can stabilize a patient’s condition instead of further damaging their mental or physical state.

-Opioid detox involves the patient being gradually weaned off the drug – reducing the intensity of withdrawal symptoms.
+Opioid detox involves the patient gradually weaning off the drug – reducing the intensity of withdrawal symptoms.

 Different Lengths of Time